 Increase the oven temperature to 350F, then continue baking them uncovered for 30 minutes, and they will look like this:

 They’re starting to get some caramelization on the edges, but they need another basting.

-So baste the ribs with the remaining barbecue sauce, about 1/3 cup:
+So baste the spare ribs with the remaining barbecue sauce, about 1/3 cup:

 Another 20-30 minutes in the oven, and finally, they should have a wonderful glaze to them:

 I really like when they’re not wet or too saucy, but more like “sticky” and glazed.

 The spare ribs are now ready to be plated, and served with your favorite sides.